 October 2020 saw us participating in the Archifest 2020, welcoming over 129 visitors over 11 garden tours in groups of 4 visitors plus one guide.
 We shared our vision of an agrihood with the visitors who came from different parts of Singapore, focussing on the garden as a place to cultivate biodiversity and community care and creativity.
-Our community members step up to guide and share, supporting our individual and collective journey of learning and growing together, both in terms of personal growth, as well as growing the garden.
+Organised by core team member Vivian, our community members Oi Lian, Hanzhong, Cuifen, alongside Boon Lay’s local community YC and KL, step up to guide and share, supporting our individual and collective journey of learning and growing together, both in terms of personal growth, as well as growing the garden.

 November 2020 saw us doing an online virtual tour of the garden as part of the Singapore Eco Film Festival.
 Guided by member Pui Cuifen, the tour took viewers through the garden via IG Live.
 Check it out here!